Mario Clash: Gameplay

 Mario Clash is a 3D reimagining of the original Mario Bros. arcade game.
 The objective is to knock all the enemies off ledges.
 Players control Mario to complete this objective, who can travel in and out of the background by jumping forward or backward.
 Meanwhile, these enemies can travel between these two planes through different pipes.
 Each level has a different arrangement of pipes, platforms, and enemies.
 It has 99 levels, although the player can only choose to begin from one of the first forty of them.
 However, the game does not allow for the saving of progress through the games, or high scores, once the game is turned off.

 Certain enemies, such as the Koopa Troopas, can be jumped on, causing them to withdraw into their shell.
 At this point, Mario has to grab this shell in order to defeat enemies that cannot be jumped on safely by throwing it at them, either to his right or left or into the background or foreground.
 Certain enemies can only be defeated if Mario throws a shell from one plane into another, and certain other enemies may have defenses up that prevent them from being damaged.
-If an enemy walks into Mario, or Mario jumps on an enemy he cannot jump on, he will lose a life.
-The game is over if Mario runs out of lives.
+If the player walks into or jumps on an enemy they'll lose a life, and the game ends once they runs out of lives.
 The game utilizes a scoring system, and a level has to be completed in a certain length of time.
 Defeating more enemies with a Koopa Troopa shell in a row results in more points earned.
 Players can utilize a mushroom item which, when touched, initiates Fever Time.
 This allows Mario to defeat enemies regardless of their defenses.

 Development and release

 Mario Clash was developed by Nintendo R&D1, with director Gunpei Yokoi, the same team that was responsible for the development of the Virtual Boy itself.
 Shigeru Miyamoto, one of the Mario series' creators, contributed to the game's design.
 Like all other Virtual Boy games, Mario Clash uses a red-and-black color scheme and uses parallax, an optical trick that is used to simulate a 3D effect.

 The game was originally developed as a straight remake of the original Mario Bros., and was titled Mario Bros.
 VB.

 Mario Clash was released for the Virtual Boy in Japan on September 28, 1995.

-In 2026, Mario Clash will be added to the Nintendo Classics service.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+Mario Clash was added to the Nintendo Classics service on March 10, 2026 for the Nintendo Switch.
+On July 31, 2026, the game's soundtrack was added to Nintendo Music.